XiaoSama1874/LLMBasedVoiceControlActionRobot/README.md

 For detailed setup instructions, see `robot_execution/README_Socket.md`.

-### ROSBridge Communication (Alternative)
+## ROSBridge WebSocket Communication (Alternative Method)

 The system also supports ROSBridge WebSocket communication as an alternative to TCP sockets.
-However, ROSBridge may have compatibility issues on some systems (e.g., Debian Bookworm).
+ROSBridge provides direct integration with ROS2 topics, but may have compatibility issues on some systems (e.g., Debian Bookworm).

+### How ROSBridge Works

+ROSBridge uses WebSocket protocol to bridge non-ROS applications with ROS2 systems:

+1. **Connection**: Client connects to ROSBridge WebSocket server running on Raspberry Pi
+2. **Command Publishing**: Commands are published to ROS2 topics (e.g., `/robot_commands`)
+3. **Response Subscription**: Responses are received via ROS2 topic subscriptions (e.g., `/robot_command_response`)
+4. **ROS2 Integration**: Direct integration with ROS2 message types and topic system

+### Advantages and Limitations

+**Advantages:**
+- Direct ROS2 topic integration
+- Can subscribe to multiple ROS2 topics for real-time updates
+- Standard ROSBridge protocol

+**Limitations:**
+- May have compatibility issues on some systems (e.g., Debian Bookworm)
+- Requires `roslibpy` Python package
+- Slightly higher latency than TCP Socket
+- More complex setup

-#### Configuration
+### Configuration

 In `config.py`, set:
 ```python